 The database is large as other sectors and also requires a data miner for getting only the required data for the particular investigation.

 It shall become cumbersome for officers to close a case without such a tool as may take more time than usual and the criminal may be roaming freely on bail without valid evidence.
-Absence of a data miner may even complicate non-bailable offenses.
+The absence of a data miner may even complicate non-bailable offenses.

 13. Assistance in sales